 11.1.2 The only Document that can be lodged in paper signed under the under the authority of a Client Authorisation is the National Mortgage Form, in accordance with Rule 10.

+NOTE:

+With respect to paper documents, a Client Authorisation is only required to be used for a National Mortgage Form.

+A client authorisation produced in electronic form may be electronically signed- s107(1A) Real Property Act 1900.